owainlewis/salesforce/README.md

 ;; Finally use SOQL to find account information (:records (soql "SELECT name from Account" auth))

+;; You can also pass a clojure java.jdbc array to the soql query ;; The classes on the array will be serialized following the SOQLable protocol, which can be extended in your program.
+(soql ["select * from fruits where name = ? and price >= ? and created = ?" "apple" 9/5 (LocalDate/of 2020 10 10)] auth)
 ```

 ## Contributors

 + Owain Lewis
 + Rod Pugh
++ Lucas Severo

 ## License